 (Reported by Green Times reporter Zhang Yinuo) The State Forestry Administration has recently issued, to the Forestry Bureau of Guangdong, its approval for Guangdong Changlong Group to establish, in Qingyuan area, the Qingyuan South China Tiger Breeding and Rewilding Base.
 It has also provided guidelines and requirements for the construction of the site as well as research of the South China Tigers.

-(London, 1 Oct) Entrepreneur and founder of the China Club and Shanghai Tang, Sir David Tang, hosted a private dinner tonight at his famed China Tang restaurant in the Dorchester Hotel in London in aid of a new UK animal charity China Tiger Revival (UK) and The Prince's Charities Foundation (China).
+(London, 1 October 2013) Entrepreneur and founder of the China Club and Shanghai Tang, Sir David Tang (RIP), hosted a private dinner at his famed China Tang restaurant in the Dorchester Hotel in London in aid of UK animal charity China Tiger Revival (UK) and The Prince's Charities Foundation (China).

 The exclusive dinner was sponsored by Sir David Tang and co-hosted by TV presenter Stephen Fry.
 Over sixty guests attended the private dinner to show support.